userzenox/Product-Store/readme.txt

 First create frontend and backend folder .

-then in terminal write npm init -y - to create a package.json file  -- it will be used while deploying our application
+Then in terminal write npm init -y - to create a package.json file  -- it will be used while deploying our application

 without cd into backend
 in the root dirctory install differnt packages